czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I finished the load function and it was easier than I thought.
 I am looking forward to finish the speller problem set.

 **Link to work:** N/A

+### Day 56: June 15, 2020

+**Today's Progress**:Today I almost finished with the speller problem set, but the hash function I use has some memory leak in it.
+Tomorrow I am gong to sort it out ..(I hope...)

+**Thoughts:** : Today morning was a very productive one, almost every function I wrote worked immediately.
+However "my" hash fucntion has some memory leak in it, so I have to refine it a little bit.

+**Link to work:** N/A